 Elizabeth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Elizabeth in 2010 was $22,800, which is middle income relative to Colorado and the nation.
-This equates to an annual income of $91,200 for a family of four.
-However, Elizabeth contains both very wealthy and poor people as well.
+The per capita income in Elizabeth in 2018 was $35,545, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,180 for a family of four.

 The people who call Elizabeth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Elizabeth residents report their race to be White, followed by Native American.
-Elizabeth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.19% of the town’s residents.
-Important ancestries of people in Elizabeth include Irish, English, Scottish, and European.
+The greatest number of Elizabeth residents report their race to be White, followed by Asian.
+Important ancestries of people in Elizabeth include German, Irish, English, European, and Italian.

 The most common language spoken in Elizabeth is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.